ericchen321/CPSC-261-lab-6/README.txt

 	This reduces the cache load, and has temporal locality
 - Used temp variables to hold intermediate values of newImage[j][i].
 This reduces dependency between instructions, thus allowing CPUs to exploit more parallelism
+- Used registers for all local variables to reduce memory access